Analysis Blockchain for Banking News Pro

 stablecoin money creation US Treasury Federal Reserve

-When the White House published its stablecoin paper in April, it made an argument that jars with intuition.
-Stablecoins, it claimed, do not displace bank deposits.
-The Council of Economic Advisers traced what happens when a consumer converts dollars into stablecoins.
-The deposits do not disappear.
+To understand why, it helps to revisit a counterintuitive finding from the White House stablecoin paper published in April.
+Stablecoins, the Council of Economic Advisers argued, do not displace bank deposits.
+When a consumer converts dollars into stablecoins, the deposits do not disappear.
 They move.
 If the stablecoin issuer buys Treasury bills with the proceeds, the cash ends up in the bank account of the dealer who sold them.
 If the issuer holds cash, the deposits sit at the issuer’s bank.
-Either way, aggregate deposits in the banking system are effectively unchanged.
+Either way, aggregate deposits are effectively unchanged.
 At least in the first instance.

-That reasoning is sound as far as it goes.
-The corollary, however, is significant.
+The corollary is significant.
 If bank deposits remain unchanged and there are now also stablecoins in circulation, stablecoin issuance amounts to money creation.
+That effect is passive and reasonably well understood.
+The gap in the GENIUS Act points to something more active.

 Article continues …